Private rented housing for students usually gives you the same rights as any other private tenant.

 You have different rights if you are a lodger in your landlord's home.

-If you share with others, you might live in a house in multiple occupation which may have to be registered with the council and meet certain safety standards.
+If you share with other people, you might live in a house in multiple occupation.
+This may have to be registered with the council and meet certain safety standards.
 Find out more about houses in multiple occupation.